 - Sony Patent Reveals Gaming News And Content Feed Application For PlayStation

 - PlayStation 5 User Interface To Be Revealed Soon, Is 100% Overhaul Over PS4 UI

 “In either mode, the main screen display control unit 51 and the sub-screen display control unit 52 may continue updating the respective screens.
 As a result, the user can play the game displayed on the main screen M while viewing the video displayed on the sub-screen S, or can confirm the status of the game in progress on the main screen M and display the contents on the sub-screen S.”

 “Further, the sub-screen S may include various menu items that can be selected by the user.
 For example, when the user is selectively playing a song or a list of reproducible songs is displayed as sub-contents, the sub-screen display control unit 52 selects an arbitrary song from the list to start playback.
 An operation for temporarily stopping the music being played may be accepted from the user.”

-Patent further details the multiple layouts for this presented sub-screen, as you can see in the above images.
-Sony has yet to reveal the software features of PS5.
+The patent further details the multiple layouts for this presented sub-screen, as you can see in the above images.
+Sony has yet to reveal the software features of the PS5.
 We’ll be hearing more from Sony regarding the PlayStation 5’s UI later this summer.
 What are your thoughts on this?
 Let us know in the comments!

 If you’re looking for PlayStation news, rumors, leaks, and guides, then make sure to check out our PlayStation Archive which covers everything related to PlayStation.